St. Petersburg, Florida: 20th century

+St. Petersburg was a bit challenged as a city or rather had to make adaptations because it was mainly a tourist economy, and with the coming of World War II, that economy collapsed at first.
+It was only a few months after Pearl Harbor when the city's hotels and boardinghouses were barren.
+To quote historian Raymond Arsenault who experienced it firsthand, "Few cities felt the winds of war as early as St. Petersburg, and even fewer underwent such a thoroughgoing militarization."

+The local leaders paused and thought about what they could do to adapt to the situation at hand, for what could be done with the city's many hotels and the perks that came with?
+Then there was a lightbulb moment by someone to use St. Petersburg's extensive supply of hotels, cafeterias, recreational facilities and other amenities to generously give it to our armed services as a training site.
+Then an aggressive campaign led by the city's chamber of commerce, city officials and Congressman J. Harden Peterson convinced Washington that the ball was in their court.

+The War Department responded and selected St. Petersburg as a major technical services training center for the U.S. Army Air Corps.
+The city's Bayboro Harbor became a training base, The Vinoy Park Hotel was used as the headquarters, and every major hotel in the city was leased to the U.S. Air Corps except the Suwannee - for what little business remained for them was kept, and dozens of smaller hotels were leased as well.
+In addition to the army air corps, the Coast Guard, and the United States Maritime Service were trained in St. Petersburg also.
+By the time the training center was discontinued in July 1943, an estimated 120,000 troops had seen St. Petersburg as trainees and instructors.

+After the war, many of those troops who were stationed in St. Petersburg returned as residents or tourists.

 In the 1950s, St. Petersburg experienced another population boom, with the return of retiree resettlement to the city.
 In 1954 the original Sunshine Skyway Bridge opened its first span to link St. Petersburg with Manatee County, connecting the next year to U.S. Route 19 in the city.
 With a large influx of car traffic, it was decided to remove the city's streetcar lines.

 The development of major transportation continued into the 1960s with the completion of the Howard Frankland Bridge in 1960, creating another connection between St. Petersburg and Tampa.
 St. Petersburg also received its first stadium named the Bayfront Center which hosted the first professional hockey league in Tampa Bay.
 A new municipal marina and the Museum of Fine Arts were also built downtown.
 St. Petersburg is home to one of the world's largest reclaimed water systems that was built in the 1970s which flows 37 million gallons of water per day to provide for customers located throughout the city.